-- On January 16, 2007, we issued \$500.0 million aggregate principal amount of additional 7.125% senior notes due 2013.
-The additional 7.125% senior notes were issued pursuant to an indenture dated February 7, 2005, between us, as issuer, and Icahn Enterprises Finance Corp., or IEF, which was formerly known as American Real Estate Finance Corp., as coissuer, IEH, as guarantor, and Wilmington Trust Company, as trustee.
-The additional 7.125% senior notes have a fixed annual interest rate of 7.125%, which will be paid every six months on February 15 and August 15 and will mature on February 15, 2013. - In April 2007, we issued \$600.0 million aggregate principal amount of variable rate senior convertible notes due 2013.
-The notes bear interest of LIBOR minus 125 basis points, but no less than 4% nor higher than 5.5%, and are convertible into depositary units of Icahn Enterprises at a conversion price of \$132.595 per share, subject to adjustments in certain circumstances. - On April 4, 2007, our subsidiaries signed agreements to sell their entire position in the common stock of SandRidge to a consortium of investors in a series of private transactions.
+On January 16, 2007, we issued an additional \$500.0 million aggregate principal amount of 7.125% senior notes due 2013.
+The notes were issued pursuant to an indenture dated February 7, 2005, between us, as issuer, were issued at a 98.4% of par, or at a discount of 1.6%, and IEF Finance, as co-issuer, IEH, as Guarantor, and Wilmington Trust Company, as trustee.
+The notes have a fixed annual interest rate of 7.125% per annum, which will be paid every six months on February 15 and August 15 commencing on February 15, 2007.
+The notes will mature on February 15, 2013.

+In April 2007, we issued an aggregate of \$600.0 million aggregated principle amount of variable rate senior convertible notes due 2013, or the variable rate notes.
+The variable rate notes were sold in a private placement pursuant to Section 4(2) of the Securities Act and issued pursuant to an indenture dated as of April 5, 2007, by and among us as issuer, IEF, as co-issuer and Wilmington Trust Company, as trustee.
+The variable rate notes bear interest at a rate of three month LIBOR minus 125 basis points, but no less than 4.0% nor higher than 5.5%, and are convertible into depositary units of Icahn Enterprises at a conversion price of \$132.595 per share, subject to adjustments in certain circumstances.

+On April 4, 2007, our subsidiaries signed agreements to sell their entire position in the common stock of SandRidge (formerly Riata Energy, Inc.) to a consortium of investors in a series of private transactions.
 The per share selling price was \$18, and total cash consideration received at closing was approximately \$243.2 million.

 On April 22, 2007, AEP, a wholly owned indirect subsidiary of Icahn Enterprises, entered into an agreement to sell all of the issued and outstanding membership interests of ACEP, which comprises the remainder of Icahn Enterprises' gaming operations, for \$1.3 billion, plus or minus certain adjustments such as working capital, more fully described in the agreement.
 Pursuant to the terms of the agreement, AEP is required to cause ACEP to repay, from funds provided by AEP, the principal, interest, prepayment penalty or premium due under the terms of ACEP's 7.85% senior secured notes due 2012 and ACEP's senior secured credit facility.
-With this transaction, Icahn Enterprises anticipates realizing a gain of approximately \$554 million on its investments in ACEP, after income taxes.
-ACEP's casino assets are comprised of the Stratosphere Casino Hotel & Tower, the Arizona Charlie's Decatur, the Arizona Charlie's Boulder and the Aquarius Casino Resort.
-The transaction is subject to the approval of the Nevada Gaming Commission and the Nevada State Gaming

-Control Board, as well as customary conditions.
+With this transaction, Icahn Enterprises anticipates realizing a gain of approximately \$554.0 million on its approval of the Nevada Gaming Commission and the Nevada State Gaming Control Board, as well as customary conditions.
 The parties expect to close the transaction by the end of the first quarter of fiscal 2008; however, there can be no assurance that we will be able to consummate the transaction.

-As of September 30, 2007, the Holding Company had a cash and cash equivalents balance of \$2.6 billion, short-term investments of \$286.6 million (of which \$59.5 million was invested in short-term fixed-income securities) and total debt of \$1.9 billion.
+As of December 31, 2006, the Holding Company had a cash and cash equivalents balance of \$1.3 billion, short-term investments of \$657.8 million (of which \$163.7 million was invested in short-term fixed-income securities) and total debt of \$831.2 million, which primarily relates to the senior unsecured notes.